Eyap53/jsonresume-theme-lacour/README.md

 ## Usage

-You can use [resume-cli](https://github.com/jsonresume/resume-cli) OR [HackMyResume](https://github.com/hacksalot/HackMyResume) to obtain your resume.
+You should use [resume-cli](https://github.com/jsonresume/resume-cli) to obtain your resume.

-### Exemple with HackMyResume :
- * Get HackMyResume : [sudo] npm install hackmyresume -g
- * Download the theme : git clone https://github.com/Eyap53/jsonresume-theme-bluewhale-fr.git
- * Install dependencies : npm install
- * Render your resume with something like : hackmyresume BUILD resume_fr.json TO out/resume.html -t jsonresume-theme-bluewhale-fr
+### Convert to PDF:

- * With wkhtmltopdf, convert it to pdf with : wkhtmltopdf -B 0 -L 0 -R 0 -T 0 -d 300 --viewport-size 1980 resume.html resume.pdf
+ * With wkhtmltopdf, convert it to pdf with : wkhtmltopdf --enable-local-file-access -B 0 -L 0 -R 0 -T 0 -d 300 --viewport-size 1980 out/resume.html out/resume.pdf

 ## Tips